Have you ever thought of getting a tattoo of a mythological being, or a Greek deity?

 The meaning of Greek Statue tattoos is completely related to the figure shown in the tattoo.

-However, statues of Gods, for example, typically represent that humanity wants to capture their essence not just for a single moment but for as long as the statue survives.
+However, statues of deities, for example, typically represent that humanity wants to capture their essence not just for a single moment but for as long as the statue survives.

-This is much like tattoos themselves, which are permanent until someone dies.
+This is much like tattoos themselves, which are permanent.

 It is a bold and intense tattoo, not meant for the faint of heart.